Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Recreational Fire Ordinance

-Allina Medical Transportation provides ambulance services to more than 70 communities in and near the Twin Cities Metro area.
+Allina Medical provides ambulance services to more than 70 communities in and near the Twin Cities Metro area.
 Their service area stretches across Ramsey, Anoka, Hennepin, and Scott counties, including the City of Little Canada.
 Paramedics and EMTs provide continuous coverage, 24 hours a day, seven days a week.

 Residents should call 911 in an emergency.
 General questions on ambulance services should be directed to Allina at 651-222-0555.